ciyang05/A11-Maze/README.md

 Reflection on your experience with this assignment:

 Kiara Sunil Singh - I enjoyed this assignment because I liked applying graph theory to a real life game!
 I found that this assignment made graph properties more understandable because I got a hands on perspective about how they work and what you can do with them.
 Initially, I found it difficult to understand how a graph works and how to use them in an effectdive way, but eventually I learned more about how to traverse through a graph and keep track of where the user is currently at.

+Shakila Jafari-  I guess my main question now is if there’s an easy way to see the order of the recursive calls without the animation, just to understand it better.
+Other than that, this assignment was fun and made recursion feel a lot less abstract for me.
+The hardest part was getting it to actually find the path but overall I liked it.